-In the early nineties, the mountain became a focus for commercialized climbs, technology, and new equipment enabled people to attempt the climb assisted by teams of paid professionals who had perfected the technique of summiting the peak.
+In the early nineties, the mountain became a focus for commercialized climbs.
+Technology and new equipment enabled people to attempt the climb assisted by teams of paid professionals who had perfected the technique of summiting the peak.

-However, in 1996 this view was changed in a very dramatic way after two commercial teams were caught in a horrific storm high on the mountain leading to eight deaths that included the lead climbers from both of the commercial teams.
+However, in 1996 this perception changed dramatically.
+Two commercial teams were caught in a horrific storm high on the mountain which lead to eight deaths.
+They included the lead climbers from both of the commercial teams.

-As you would expect the star of this movie is the Mountain itself, filmed in IMAX the camera work is spectacular and director Baltasar Kormakur shows great respect to the story.
+As you would expect the star of this movie is Everest itself.
+Filmed in IMAX, the camera work is spectacular, and director Baltasar Kormakur shows great respect for the story.

-Climbing at altitude is an extremely dangerous pursuit and after watching this movie it is hard to understand why anyone would ever put themselves into such a dangerous environment.
+Climbing at altitude is an extremely dangerous pursuit, and after watching this movie, it is hard to understand why anyone would ever put themselves into such a dangerous environment.